This database was updated March 30, 2023.

 - Election interference

 Each database entry contains information about the bill’s provisions, when it was introduced, the political party of its sponsors and its latest status, according to LegiScan.
 Bills that are marked as “carried over” were moved into the next legislative session.
 In some cases, there are repeat entries for a bill because it was introduced multiple times in the same or different legislative chambers.
 The database logs bills introduced from Nov.
 16, 2020, to Oct.
-19, 2022.
+19, 2022, and from Nov.
+1, 2022, to March 27, 2023.
+Details about the bills were last updated March 30, 2023.

 Read the investigation: State Legislatures Are Dramatically Increasing Law Enforcement Involvement in Elections